|

 temperature controlled by dust, not gas

-this causes a slow, QUASI-EQUILIBRIUM contraction of the cloud to smaller and smaller sizes
+causing a slow QUASI-EQUILIBRIUM contraction of the cloud to smaller and smaller sizes

 From Protostellar Clouds to Protostars